Who voices Bluey and Bingo? Bluey creator Joe Brumm shares behind-the-scenes secrets

 Bandit is voiced by David McCormack

-One voice that has not been keep under wraps is Bluey’s dad, Bandit, who is voiced by David McCormack, the lead singer of 90s indie rock band Custard.
+Bluey’s dad, Bandit, proudly features the voice of David McCormack, the lead singer of the ’90s indie rock band Custard.

 “I’m not an actor.
 I don’t know how to do that!
 But a friend of a friend said someone was doing a show about a cartoon dog and can I read?
 I said, ‘Yeah, I can read’.
 And that was about it.”